Detailed guides to painful problems, treatments & more

 Summarized, with particular attention to how other factors in RSI specifically outweigh structural factors.
 Jump to topic.
 See Your Back Is Not Out of Alignment, and professionals should read Lederman.

-just need rest.
+need more rest.

 Summarized, with emphasis on how rest seems to get badly neglected in the case of RSIs.
 Jump to topic.
 See The Art of Rest.